Oviedo, Florida: History

 Andrew Duda Sr., a Slovak immigrant, established a farm in nearby Slavia in the early 20th century.
 He left after failing to produce successful crops, but saved up money and returned in 1926 to try again.
 The second time, he was extraordinarily successful and his farm survived even through the Great Depression.
 In fact, in 1939, he was able to build St. Luke's Lutheran Church, which has since expanded into a large Lutheran community.
-The Duda family started a sod division in the 1970s that has since flourished and continues today.
+The Duda family started a sod division in the 1970s, that has since flourished and continues today.
 The west entrance of Oviedo cuts straight through the sod farm.

 Oviedo experienced a major growth spurt during the boom years of the 1920s, and new buildings and banks were built on the main street of downtown, named "Broadway".
 Some of these buildings still remain, along with the complex of buildings surrounding the Nelson and Co. packing house, which was the center of Oviedo's agricultural industry for decades.
-This agricultural complex eventually shut down for good during the 1980s after a series of winter freezes.
+This agricultural complex eventually shut down for good during the 1980s, after a series of winter freezes.
 At that time, commercial development had already replaced agriculture as Oviedo's main industry.

-Oviedo made the transition from a rural hamlet, to a town, and then, in 1967, became a city through a special referendum.
+Oviedo made the transition from a rural settlement, to officially incorporating into a town in 1925, and then, officially becoming a city in 1967, through a special referendum.
 Five miles south of Oviedo, in 1963, residents learned about the impending building of a "space university" in the Orlando Morning Sentinel.
 Many faculty and staff members of Florida Technological University (now the University of Central Florida) moved into Oviedo, and new businesses and industry soon followed.
 The adjacent Central Florida Research Park, originally established in 1978, has since become the largest research park in Florida.
 This has resulted in an exploding population with many new developments in recent years.
-As the city has grown, its animals have remained a part of the city's character.
-Although hogs can no longer be seen walking free, chickens and roosters continue to roam the downtown area and have become an Oviedo attraction.
+As the city has grown, neither feral hogs nor chickens can be seen wandering among the traffic and buildings in the town any more, leading to the destruction of the small town that originally made Oviedo so charming.

 Geography

+The approximate coordinates for the City of Oviedo are located at 28°39′29″N 81°11′14″W.

 According to the United States Census Bureau, the city has a total area of 40.0 km^{2} (15.4 mi2).
 15.1 sqmi of it is land and 0.3 sqmi of it (2.07%) is water.
 Oviedo is located about 20 minutes from downtown Orlando, Florida, by highway (SR 417 and SR 408).
 The Econlockhatchee River runs through the east part of the city, and a tributary, the Little Econlockhatchee River, runs through the southern part of the city.

+Climate

+The climate in this area is characterized by hot, humid summers and generally mild winters.
+According to the Köppen climate classification, the City of Oviedo has a humid subtropical climate (Cfa).